Swimming, bathing and hanging out at the Eisbach in Munich

 But it’s also fun to watch people waiting for streetcar 18 at the exit.
 Quite a few people think it’s a flash mob….

-Infobox – Eisbach at the English Garden
+Infobox – Eisbach Munich in the English Garden

 Address: Am Englischen Garten Munich, Prinzregentenstraße 1, 80538 Munich